return to home

 The primary concern of the Press is the fine printing of illustrated books, by letterpress.
 There is a focus on utilising wood-engravings or original illustrative work.
 Occasionally, the Press will agree to print commissioned work on behalf of a publisher or individual.

-Works by the Press have been purchased and can now be viewed at such public institutions as the National Art Library at the V&A, the Tate Library, Yale University Library, and the Bodleian.
+Works by the Press have been purchased and can now be viewed at such public institutions as the National Art Library at the V&A, the Tate Library, Yale University Library, the National Library of Wales, and the Bodleian.